Estimate Time7 min

 • An asset location strategy can help ensure that your investments are held in accounts where you pay lower taxes.
 By putting tax-inefficient investments in tax-deferred or tax-exempt accounts rather than in taxable accounts, you can potentially improve the overall tax efficiency of your investments.

-Generally, it's a good idea to keep 3 to 6 months of essential expenses in cash or cash-like investments (like a money market fund for example) in case of a loss of a job when you are still working.
+Generally, it's a good idea to keep 3 to 6 months of essential expenses in cash or cash-like investments (like a money market fund, for example) in case of a job loss when you are still working.
 As you move toward retirement, it’s also a good idea to keep a cash reserve to prepare for any unexpected large expenses.
 If you want to be extra cautious, building up your cash savings to cover a year or more of essential expenses may help you feel more comfortable and prepared for the unexpected.

 7. Have a plan for retirement income for good markets and bad

 • Guarantees to ensure core expenses are covered.
-These can include Social Security benefits, pensions, and annuities.4
+These can include Social Security benefits, pensions, and annuities.3

 • Growth potential to meet long-term needs and legacy goals.
 This would come primarily from the stock portion of your investment mix.